paulbradshaw/commandline/curl.md

 `curl "https://paulbradshaw.tumblr.com/page/[1-80:10]" -o "#1.html" --limit-rate 10k`

 You can [find more options and examples in this documentation](https://curl.haxx.se/docs/manpage.html), which also offers a [link to a free PDF book](https://www.gitbook.com/download/pdf/book/bagder/everything-curl).
 The site also explains `libcurl`, which is a library that can be used outside of command line in more general programming.

+## Fetching URLs from a scraped list

+You might have scraped a list of URLs from a webpage, and want to use cURL to loop through those URLs and download each one.

+You probably scraped the URLs as one column in a CSV file, so the first step is to copy that column on its own into a new file, without the header row.

+Copy the column of URLs (minus the header) into a text file, calling it 'urls.txt' so that it will work with the code below.

+Make sure that file is in the location where you want to download the files to, then navigate to that location in command line and run this code:

+`xargs -n 1 curl -O < urls.txt`

+(The code comes from [this thread](https://unix.stackexchange.com/questions/281991/pass-a-list-of-urls-contained-in-a-file-to-curl))